 You will want to have the air bags ready to inflate for your protection in a collision.
-The Air Bag Warning Light monitors the internal circuits and interconnecting wiring associated with air bag system electrical components.
-While the air bag system is designed to be maintenance free.
-If any of the following occurs, have an authorized dealer service the air bag system immediately.
+The Air Bag Warning Light monitors the internal 2 circuits and interconnecting wiring associated with air bag system electrical components.
+While the air bag system is designed to be maintenance free, if any of the following occurs, have an authorized dealer service

-• The Air Bag Warning Light does not come on during the four to eight seconds when the ignition switch is first turned to the ON/RUN position.

-- The Air Bag Warning Light remains on after the four to eight-second interval. - The Air Bag Warning Light comes on intermittently or remains on while driving.
+- The Air Bag Warning Light does not come on during the four to eight seconds when the ignition switch is first turned to the ON/RUN position. - The Air Bag Warning Light remains on after the four to eight-second interval. - The Air Bag Warning Light comes on intermittently or remains on while driving.